gonzaloromeral/Open-Science-Practices/README.md

 # Open-Science-Practices
 [![DOI](https://zenodo.org/badge/599046489.svg)](https://zenodo.org/badge/latestdoi/599046489)

-Prácticas de la asignatura optativa Open Science de la UPM Gonzalo Romeral Álvarez -- 2023
+Open Science elective subject practices at UPM Gonzalo Romeral Álvarez -- 2023

--Conectarse al host

--A través del cliente, sacar los xml de nuestros 10 papers

--Con la salida generar:
-Dibuja una nube de palabras clave basada en la información del resumen.
-Crea una visualización que muestre el número de figuras por artículo.
-Crea una lista de los enlaces encontrados en cada documento.

-#Instalación previa
+-Connect to the host

+-Use the client to retrieve the XML files of our 10 papers

+-Generate output: Draw a word cloud of keywords based on the abstract information.
+Create a visualization that shows the number of figures per article.
+Create a list of links found in each document.

+#Pre-installation
 - Python: https://www.python.org/downloads/
 - Docker: https://www.docker.com/products/docker-desktop/
-- Pip: Para instalar librerias en python, aquí un tutorial de como descargarlo https://python-poetry.org/docs/#installing-with-the-official-installer
-- Dependencias de python:
+- Pip: To install libraries in Python, here's a tutorial on how to download it: https://python-poetry.org/docs/#installing-with-the-official-installer
+- Python dependencies:
     -grobid_Client
     -Beautiful Soup
     -lxml